 top of page

-For centuries, poets and philosophers have debated who has the greater claim to certainty and truth.
-For the last two centuries in the United States, philosophers have gained ground on the poets.
-(I am looking at you, John Dewey.)
-As a result, language arts in American K-12 classrooms has become--in many places--a sterile and soul-crushing experience where students rarely fall in love with reading literature.
+As a result, language arts in American K-12 classrooms became--in many places--a sterile and soul-crushing experience where students rarely fall in love with reading literature.

-Rallying cries are useless, however, if teachers remain isolated and impotent.
-Currently, most teachers in K-12 education are afraid to express an opinion or speak against the prevailing ideology.
-Consequently, rehashing the debate over whether and what stories are central in education requires a place where teachers are able to talk freely.
+Hashing out 1) and 2) requires a place where teachers are able to talk freely.
 We therefore need to read, discuss, and demonstrate intellectually the centrality of literature in successful K-12 education through dispassionate, extended, and vigorous discussions.
-From college campuses to the K-12 classroom, there is an embargo on freedom of speech in the West; fear of reprisal and authoritarian repression have silenced many minds, so teachers need a forum to civilly, creatively, and safely share ideas.
+Unfortunately, from college campuses to the K-12 classroom, there is an embargo on freedom of speech in the West; fear of reprisal and authoritarian repression have silenced many voices and deadened many minds.
+Teachers truly need a forum to civilly, creatively, and safely share ideas.

-Implicit in my assertion that teachers need a dedicated and protected dialectical stomping ground is a belief that reading literature contemplatively should be the aim of K-12 education.
+Defining what is meant by "contemplative reading" is in order.
 We read "contemplatively" when reading becomes an immersive aesthetic experience.
 Words weave their magic around us and we find ourselves breathing the same air as the characters in the story.
 Readers who enter deeply into the world of a story are changed by their experience and they thereby become a living instantiation of the ideas manifested therein.
+Two, three, four, even ten or more readings may be necessary before a truly contemplative reading experience occurs.

 Screenshot 2023-04-09 at 8.35.18 PM.png